yannickjemmely/Mida/README.md

 - Trade financial assets like stocks, forex, crypto or commodities;
 - Execute and automate trading strategies by creating expert advisors and indicators;
 - Backtest expert advisors on time series covering the last decades;
-- Analyze markets and prices movements through dedicated analysis interfaces.
+- Analyze markets and prices movements through analysis interfaces.

 Furthermore, Mida is free and open source.